raganwald/raganwald.github.com/_posts/2019-02-27-enumerability.md

 ---

-### products of enumerables
+### products of denumerables

-Sets can be created from the [cartesian product] (or simply "product") of two or more enumerables.
+Sets can be created from the [cartesian product] (or simply "product") of two or more denumerables.
 For example, the set of all rational numbers is the product of the set of all natural numbers and the set of all positive natural numbers: A rational number can be expressed as a natural number numerator, divided by a positive natural number denominator.

 [Cartesian product]: https://en.wikipedia.org/wiki/Cartesian_product